 Ft Lauderdale Classifications

-The classifications in Ft Lauderdale make a difference in the way cases are prosecuted, the potential impact and penalties.
-Ft Lauderdale looks at where the drugs or controlled substances fall within the Fort Lauderdale drug Schedules.
+The classifications make a difference in the way cases are prosecuted, the potential impact and penalties.
+Ft Lauderdale looks at where the drugs or controlled substances fall within the drug Schedules.
 The amount in possession or in controversy also plays a large role in determining the overall penalties an individual could face for a drug-related case.
 According to the Ft Lauderdale Statute 893.13, it is a criminal offense to sell, deliver, or possess a controlled substance with the intent to sell.